 Contenido de la página

-The Lost Wages Assistance (LWA) program, authorized by the Presidential Memorandum, provides eligible claimants a supplemental payment of $300 per week, for a minimum of three weeks, in addition to their weekly unemployment benefit amount.
+The Lost Wages Assistance (LWA) program, authorized by the, provides eligible claimants a supplemental payment of $300 per week, for a minimum of three weeks, in addition to their weekly unemployment benefit amount.
 The payments are for weeks of unemployment beginning July 26, 2020, and will be available for a limited period of time.

 To be eligible for LWA payments, you must: